 However, due to the different impacts of each role in the operation of the school, setting the same targets as evaluation measures won’t work.
 Teachers’ targets are straightforward, since they can be measured against Teachers’ Standards and outcomes; support staff, not so much.

-However, good practice dictates that there should be common evaluation measures for staff undertaking similar roles, such as classroom-based, admin and other support roles.
+You should, however, ensure common evaluation measures for staff undertaking similar roles, such as classroom-based, admin and other support roles.
 Line managers are often at a loss when it comes to setting targets for support staff, particularly those who don’t have a direct impact on whole school outcomes.

-A pre-written bank of targets, regularly reviewed and updated, would stop this.
 All roles have outcomes – it just sometimes takes a bit of thinking outside the box as to how they can be measured.
+Devise a pre-written bank of suggested targets, and make sure they are reviewed and updated regularly.
+This will support staff and reduce the time they spend deciding what their appraisal should look like.

-For staff who only work a few hours and have very similar roles, such as lunchtime supervisors and cleaners, consider implementing a group appraisal process whereby they’re all set the same aims and targets.
+For colleagues who only work a few hours and have very similar roles, such as lunchtime supervisors and cleaners, consider implementing a group appraisal process whereby they’re all set the same aims and targets.
+This will ensure that the team are all working towards the same goals, and that their practice can be developed to improve outcomes in a specific area.

 Should staff have any input?

-For the school to improve – and ergo the staff – our practice needs to improve too.
 You may well have whole school targets that you want to give all staff, and these can and should be dictated, but consider setting at least one personal target per individual.
+This can be anything from wanting to attain a qualification in their specialist field to learning a new language.

 The only caveat is that there must be some benefit in for the school, given that staff taking time off will cost the school money.
 Perhaps they could support a class that includes an element of their chosen skill, or help run a language club?

-When to review?
+When to review

 Reviews are important for identifying when previously set targets become impractical or irrelevant.
 A six-month review will enable any necessary amendments and changes to be made.

-A successful appraisal process for all staff should be smart:
+A successful appraisal process for all staff should be SMART:

 Specific